 The spine is made up of a stacked alternating vertebral bodies and disks.
 The spine is usually straight on anterior posterior x-ray.
 Scoliosis is an abnormal curvature of the spine.
 The spine may look like a C or S on X-ray.
 Scoliosis may arise from birth abnormalities where the spine was formed wrong, such as missing half of a vertebrae or from changes resulting from arthritis.
-The cause of scoliosis in young people is unknown and is called idopathic even though certain genetic traits have been defined.
+The cause of scoliosis in young people is unknown and is called idiopathic even though certain genetic traits have been defined.

 Scoliosis alters the mechanics of the back and puts significant strain on the vertebral bodies, disks, muscles and even the nerves leading to chronic pain and suffering.

-Scoliosis treatment is complex and requires individualization from a spine doctor at our Hackettstown or Newton clinic.
+Scoliosis treatment is complex and requires individualization from a spine doctor at our Newton clinic.
 Smaller curvatures are watched while larger curvatures greater then 20 to 30 degrees may require bracing.
 Surgery is usually reserved for very large curvatures greater then 45 to 50 degrees which have high likelihood to progress even more.
 Other indications for surgery include pain, weakness, difficult mobilizing and breathing.
 Surgery usually involves spinal fusion surgery, this may be done through the front (anterior), side (lateral) or back (posterior) combined with spinal instrumentation (screws and rods).
 Click here to read Dr. Spivak's success stories by real patients.

 Overall prognosis of scoliosis depends on the likelihood to progress.
 Patients with larger curvatures, thoracic curves, double curves and immature spines (such as adolescents) have higher chance or progressing.

 For more information on spinal fusion surgery for scoliosis at our Newton clinic, please call us today.
 Executive Spine Surgery can be reached at (908) 452-5612.